 In addition to base salaries, the named executive officers are eligible to receive annual performance-based cash bonuses, which are designed to provide appropriate incentives to our executives to achieve defined annual corporate goals and to reward our executives for individual achievement towards these goals.
-The performance-based bonus generally is based on the extent to which we achieved the specified corporate goals that our Board of Directors or Compensation Committee established.
-After the end of the year, the Board of Directors and/or Compensation Committee review our performance against the established corporate goals and approve the extent to which we achieved such goals.
+The performance-based bonus generally is based on the extent to which we achieved the specified corporate goals that our board of directors or Compensation Committee established.
+After the end of the year, the board of directors and/or Compensation Committee review our performance against the established corporate goals and approve the extent to which we achieved such goals.

-Under the terms of his amended offer letter agreement described below, Dr. Varnum was eligible to receive an annual performance-based bonus for 2021 equal to, at target, 50% of his earned salary based on our achievement of certain performance goals.
-Mr. Martin was eligible to receive an annual performance-based bonus for 2021 equal to, at target, 40% of his annual salary based on our achievement of certain performance goals.
-Mr. Patrick, under the terms of his August 9, 2021 advisory letter agreement was eligible to receive an annual performance-based bonus for 2021 equal to, at target, 50% of his annual salary based on our achievement of certain performance goals as a Company.
+Under the terms of his amended offer letter agreement described below, Dr. Varnum was eligible to receive an annual performance-based bonus for 2022 equal to, at target, 50% of his earned salary based on our achievement of certain performance goals.
+Dr. Pastagia was eligible to receive an annual performance-based bonus for 2022 equal to, at target, 35% of her annual salary based on our achievement of certain performance goals.
+Ms. Butler was eligible to receive an annual performance-based bonus for 2022 equal to, at target, 30% of her annual salary based on our achievement of certain performance goals.

-The annual performance-based bonus opportunity for 2021 was based entirely on the extent to which we achieved corporate goals relating to capital raising, partner and grant funding, and progress with clinical development and manufacturing.
+The annual performance-based bonus opportunities are based entirely on the extent to which we achieved corporate goals relating to capital raising, partner and grant funding and progress with clinical development and manufacturing for the fiscal years ending December 31, 2022.
 The corporate goals were established so that target attainment is not assured.
 Instead, our executives are required to demonstrate significant effort, dedication, and achievement to attain payment for performance at target or above.

-In December 2021, the Compensation Committee reviewed performance results against the corporate goals and made a recommendation, that the board approved to authorize payout for the 2021 performance-based bonuses at the 100% achievement level.
-As a result, the named executive officers received the following performance-based bonuses for 2020: Dr. Varnum - \$231,844; Mr. Martin - \$148,320 and Mr. Patrick - \$283,250.
-These amounts are listed in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+In December 2022, the Compensation Committee reviewed performance results against the corporate goals and made a recommendation, that the board approved to authorize payout for the 2022 performance-based bonuses at the 80% achievement level.
+As a result, the named executive officers received the following performance-based bonuses for 2022: Dr. Varnum - \$210,000; Dr. Pastagia - \$117,600, and Ms. Butler - \$66,000.
+Mr. Martin retired from his position as Chief Financial Officer on June 30, 2022 and was not eligible to receive a 2022 performance-based bonus.
+These amounts are listed in the "Bonus" column of the Summary Compensation Table.